Groove Coaster: Critical reception

-The game has a Metacritic rating of 87% based on 21 critic reviews.
+The original, mobile version of the game had a Metacritic rating of 87% based on 21 critic reviews.

 SlideToPlay said "We don't know what Space Invaders are doing in a rhythm game, but we like it."
 IGN wrote "Nearly perfect.
 The music is great.
 The visuals are great.
 The rhythm action itself feels tight and perfectly matches each tune.
 Best of all, this is an experience that would be very hard to replicate on a traditional platform – this is a game built from the ground-up for iPhone, and it shows."
 The AV Club said "Its elegance surpasses some of its antecedents, like Osu!
 Tatke!
-Ouendan! " AppSafari wrote "The bigger screen is nice, but the levels scales so well, you won't miss out by using a smaller one."
+Ouendan!"
+AppSafari wrote "The bigger screen is nice, but the levels scales so well, you won't miss out by using a smaller one."
 GamePro said "Groove Coaster is a textbook example of how to make an iOS game correctly.
 Simple one-finger controls and quick play sessions belie a game with a considerable amount of depth and replay value."
 DaGameboyz wrote "It's definitely one of the "must plays" of the iOS, and at only $2.99 on the App Store, you should go grab it right now!"
-PocketGamerUK said "Gorgeous, challenging and thrillingly different, Groove Coaster is a treat for the eyes, the ears, and the soul."
+Pocket Gamer UK said "Gorgeous, challenging and thrillingly different, Groove Coaster is a treat for the eyes, the ears, and the soul."
 Gamezebo said "The only real complaint to be had with Groove Coaster is that there isn't more of it."
 148Apps said "Just as crazy-awesome a game as one would expect to get from the people who brought us Space Invaders-Infinity Gene."
 Multiplayer.it said "Groove Coaster is another little masterpiece by Reisuke Ishida; a great rhythm game that fits perfectly on the Apple devices and that any lover of the genre should check out."